 Marvel Comic books are yet another example of feminists having to make something all about them.
 Marvel comics just like Doctor Who have begun to pander to feminist audiences recently to the point where they have replaced longstanding male characters with female counterparts just like the Doctor (including Iron Man, Thor and Wolverine) and have begun to fill their comics themselves with more divisive SJW propaganda.

 These videos cover the SJW propaganda in Marvels and to a lesser extent DC’s latest comics brilliantly.

 I’m not saying you can’t ever make a story that features a political allegory.
-Sometimes a writer of a long running series like say Doctor Who might write a story with a particular political slant its true, but again that’s different as it won’t be featured all the time.
+Sometimes a writer of a long running series like Doctor Who might write a story with a particular political slant its, but again that’s different as it won’t be featured all the time.
 Also if a character was previously politically neutral then I don’t think its a good idea to change them to being a political metaphor.

 For instance Spider-Man, Superman, Batman, Wonder-Woman are all characters that everyone can enjoy, liberals, conservatives, socialists, capitalists.
 They are just escapism.

 Supergirl has NOTHING to do with feminism.
 Just because she is a female hero doesn’t mean she has to be a feminist.
 By that logic then does Batman have to be reinterpreted as an MRA and complain about things like unfair custody battles, and the high rate of male suicide in the next Batman movie?

 No other political or social group has to inflict their ideology on a work of entertainment that’s supposed to be for everybody like feminists do.

 Take for instance a well known right wing sci fi geek and Doctor Who fan in particular like Dave Cullen.
 Dave is better known under his youtube moniker “Computing Forever”, and probably most famous for his youtube series “The Regressive News”.
-Dave thinks Socialism and Marxism are among the most destructive and dangerous ideologies ever devised, and he also voted against gay marriage in Ireland.
+Dave thinks socialism is among the most destructive and dangerous ideologies ever devised, and he also voted against gay marriage in Ireland.